BackofenLab/CRISPRcasIdentifier/README.md

 curl https://pyenv.run | bash
 ```

-Add the following to ~/.bashrc
+Add the following to ~/.bashrc or to the respective rc file of the shell you use.
+For example, if you use Z shell (zsh) instead of bash, then add the following to ~/.zshrc

 ```
 export PATH="/home/$USER/.pyenv/bin:$PATH"